-During the current reporting period, we conducted another actual practice assessment of Task 12.
-We observed significant improvement but found that OPD was not yet in compliance with Task 12 based on the cases reviewed.
-Because of the improvements we observed in more recent cases, we have expanded the date parameters of our review and intend to report our formal compliance findings in our next status report.
+During the thirteenth reporting period, we conducted another actual practice assessment of Task 12.
+We observed significant improvement but found that OPD was not yet in compliance with Task 12 based on the cases we reviewed.
+Because of the improvements we observed in more recent cases, we expanded the date parameters of our review and intend to report our formal compliance findings in the detailed report we will provide to the parties.